Today's Articles

 *Claudia McNeil was born on this date in 1917.
 She was a Black stage and film actress.

-McNeil became fluent in Yiddish, and at the age twenty, she set out to become a professional singer.
+McNeil became fluent in Yiddish, and at the age of twenty, she set out to become a professional singer.
 Her first break came at the “Black Cat” in Greenwich Village, making $13.50 weekly.
 McNeil also sang for the Katherine Dunham Dance Troupe on its South American tour, yet did not begin acting until getting advice from Ethel Waters.
 In 1953, in her mid-thirties, she landed her first acting role as a replacement on Broadway in “The Crucible.”
 Four years later, Langston Hughes auditioned for her in “Simply Heavenly,” where she won critical acclaim as the character “Mami.”
 She also appeared in "A Raisin in the Sun" (1961), which solidified her stage career.
 In "A Raisin in the Sun," McNeil so strongly identified with her role as the matriarch she said, “There was a time when acted the role…Now I live it.”

 She went on to work in “Tiger Tiger Burning Bright” (1962) and James Baldwin's “The Amen Corner” (1965).
-In 1967 McNeil played in “Something Different,” where her Yiddish smoothness was instrumental in the production's success.
+In 1967, McNeil played in “Something Different,” and her Yiddish smoothness was instrumental in the production's success.
 This was followed by “Her First Roman” (1968); she was cast along with Leslie Uggams, her roommate, during the show.
 Her last two stage contributions were as Mrs. Devereaux in “Wrong Way Light-Bulb” (1969) and “Contributions” (1970).

 McNeil acted in many films, including "The Last Angry Man" (1959).
 She also appeared in the TV series "The DuPont Show of the Month" (1957), "The Nurses" (1962), "Roll of Thunder, Hear My Cry" (1978), and "Roots: The Next Generations" (1979).
 She retired in 1983 and two years later moved into the Actors’ Fund Nursing Home in Englewood Bergen County, New Jersey.
 Claudia McNeil died on Nov.
 25, 1993.